 After the Temple President receives a letter from these representatives giving the spiritual name or the thread, he can perform the fire yajñá in the temple as was being done before.
 The name of a newly initiated disciple should be sent by the representative who has accepted him or her to Srila Prabhupada, to be included in His Divine Grace's "Initiated Disciples" book.
-35
+34 should continue in perpetuity by ritvik representatives (siksa gurus) of the Founder-Acarya, not by diksa gurus.

 It is important to note the use of the word "henceforward" in Prabhupada's July 9th letter, which indicates that the representatives Prabhupada appointed as ritvik priests would continue to act in that capacity as ritviks not just during Prabhupada's lifetime but after his death.
-In other words,
+In other words, Prabhupada indicated that the disciplic succession in ISKCON